nextflow-io/nextflow/docs/fusion.md

 ## Getting started

+The Fusion file system implements a lazy download and upload algorithm that runs in the background to transfer files in parallel to and from object storage into a container-local temporary folder.
+This means that the performance of the disk volume used to carry out your computation is key to achieving maximum performance.

+By default Fusion uses the container `/tmp` directory as a temporary cache, so the size of the volume can be much lower than the actual needs of your pipeline processes.
+Fusion has a built-in garbage collector that constantly monitors remaining disk space on the temporary folder and immediately evicts old cached entries when necessary.

 ### Requirements

 Fusion file system is designed to work with containerised workloads, therefore it requires the use of a container engine